 It allows you to categorize your result with date, type of content, country, and language.
 It also has an advanced search function that lets you refine your search through words exclusion, URL, author name etc. You can even categorize it based on the most shares for a specific network.

 With these tools and information, you would then be able to craft a compelling offer from your headline.
 That’s not all though… you would still be able to improve on it with some tried and proven headline methods from John Caples.

 Some of my favourites here:

 - Start your headline with the word “New” — Given that a lot of the contents and products now are variations or outright duplicate of existing content (just take a look at the app store), the word “new” gives readers hope that they might find something different in your content.

-- Offer information of value — As we mention before, readers are paying to read your article with their time, so if you promise them valuable information, they might just click on it.
+- Offer information of value — As we mentioned before, readers are paying to read your article with their time, so if you promise them valuable information, they might just click on it.

 - Be specific in your headline — Aim to be specific if you feature data or social proof in your headline.
 For example, write “How My Blog Post Brought 286 backlinks.
 And Counting!” rather than “How My Blog Post Brought Over 200 Backlinks.
 And Counting!”.
 You are more convincing when you are specific.

-- Offer a shortcut — I am sure all of your are familiar with “list posts” (e.g. 10 ways…, 3 days to…, etc.).
-And the reason why these list posts works is because they offer a promise of achieving success in a short period of time.
+- Offer a shortcut — I am sure all of you are familiar with “list posts” (e.g. 10 ways…, 3 days to…, etc.).
+And the reason why these list posts works are because they offer a promise of achieving success in a short period of time.